nailec1911/R-type/README.md

 ## Documentation

-check the doc
+For detailed informations, don't forget to check our [wiki](https://gitlab.com/epitech-it-2027/rts/-/wikis/home) !

 ## Contributing

-see the doc
+if you want to contribute, you can create a new branch `feat-<what you want to add>` push, and make a pull request.
-Create a new branch `feat-<what you want to add>` push, and make a pull request.
+For more details, check our [Contributing page](https://gitlab.com/epitech-it-2027/rts/-/wikis/home/Getting-started/Contributing).

 ## Authors